Evertras/events-demo/README.md

 ## Prerequisites

-Because Enterprise software is Enterprisey, there are a few things you'll need...
+Because Enterprise software is Enterprisey, there are a few things you'll need.

+See [the tech choice document](./Tech.md) for reasoning behind each of these.

 ### Go